imagej/imagej.github.io/_pages/FLIMJ.md

 #### Instrument response function (IRF/prompt)

-FLIMJ plugin currently only supports the selection of IRF from a single pixel in an [acceptable dataset](#Startup "wikilink") that is taken during a standard IRF measurement procedure (such as {% include github org='flimlib ' repo='flimj-ui ' path='test\_files/urea.sdt ' label='this one using urea crystals ' %}).
+FLIMJ plugin currently only supports the selection of IRF from a single pixel in an [acceptable dataset](#Startup "wikilink") that is taken during a standard IRF measurement procedure (such as {% include github org='flimlib' repo='flimj-ui' path='test\_files/urea.sdt' label='this one using urea crystals' %}).
 The steps are as follows:

 1. Click on the drop-down menu, select *From file*; select the dataset file that contains the IRF.
 2. In **Preview** panel, select *IRF Intensity* for the "Show" option (you may also select *Grayscale* for the "as" option to deactivate pseudocoloring):<img src="/images/pages/FLIMJ_irf_show_irf.png" title="fig:Choose IRF Intensity to enter IRF picking mode." width="200" alt="Choose IRF Intensity to enter IRF picking mode." />